Alinaa111/assignment1/README.md

 #### ProblemController
 Contains executeProblem method with if statements to check user choice.

-Implements all 10 problem-solving methods
+Implements all 10 problem-solving methods.
+Some of them (4-10) use recursive.
+Methods contain different types of time complexities, like mostly linear, exponential and logarithmic